MarvNC/JP-Resources/readme.md

 ### Special Thanks

 Much thanks to Renji-xD for rewriting the handlebar to find a minimum value.
+Thanks to KamWithK for developing cool Anki addons to use with this guide.
 Thanks to GrumpyThomas, pj, and aka_baka for some suggestions.

 ## Sorting Mined Anki Cards by Frequency